You can find this document as PDF here.

 Module to monitor user specific information. |

-SQL> CREATE USER 'fpmmm_agent'@'127.0.0.1' IDENTIFIED BY 'secret'; SQL> GRANT PROCESS ON *.* TO 'fpmmm_agent'@'127.0.0.1'; SQL> GRANT REPLICATION CLIENT ON *.* TO 'fpmmm_agent'@'127.0.0.1'; SQL> GRANT SELECT ON `mysql`.`user` TO 'fpmmm_agent'@'127.0.0.1'; SQL> GRANT REPLICATION SLAVE ON *.* TO 'fpmmm_agent'@'127.0.0.1'; SQL> GRANT SELECT ON performance_schema.events_statements_summary_by_user_by_event_name TO fpmmm_agent@'127.0.0.1'; SQL> GRANT SELECT ON performance_schema.events_statements_current TO fpmmm_agent@'127.0.0.1'; SQL> GRANT SELECT ON performance_schema.setup_instruments TO fpmmm_agent@'127.0.0.1'; SQL> -- Does not work on MariaDB 10.3 (Rocky Linux 8 / Oracle Linux 8) SQL> GRANT SELECT ON performance_schema.metadata_locks TO fpmmm_agent@'127.0.0.1'; SQL> GRANT SELECT ON performance_schema.threads TO fpmmm_agent@'127.0.0.1'; SQL> -- For the security module SQL> GRANT SELECT ON mysql.user TO 'fpmmm_agent'@'127.0.0.1'; SQL> -- MariaDB only SQL> INSTALL PLUGIN metadata_lock_info SONAME 'metadata_lock_info.so'; SQL> -- MariaDB 10.5 and newer SQL> GRANT SELECT ON mysql.global_priv TO fpmmm_agent@'127.0.0.1'; SQL> GRANT REPLICATION MASTER ADMIN ON *.* TO 'fpmmm_agent'@'127.0.0.1'; SQL> GRANT SLAVE MONITOR ON *.* TO 'fpmmm_agent'@'127.0.0.1';
+SQL> CREATE USER 'fpmmm_agent'@'127.0.0.1' IDENTIFIED BY 'secret'; SQL> GRANT PROCESS ON *.* TO 'fpmmm_agent'@'127.0.0.1'; SQL> GRANT REPLICATION CLIENT ON *.* TO 'fpmmm_agent'@'127.0.0.1'; SQL> GRANT SELECT ON `mysql`.`user` TO 'fpmmm_agent'@'127.0.0.1'; SQL> GRANT REPLICATION SLAVE ON *.* TO 'fpmmm_agent'@'127.0.0.1'; SQL> GRANT SELECT ON performance_schema.events_statements_summary_by_user_by_event_name TO fpmmm_agent@'127.0.0.1'; SQL> GRANT SELECT ON performance_schema.events_statements_current TO fpmmm_agent@'127.0.0.1'; SQL> GRANT SELECT ON performance_schema.setup_instruments TO fpmmm_agent@'127.0.0.1'; SQL> GRANT SELECT ON performance_schema.metadata_locks TO fpmmm_agent@'127.0.0.1'; SQL> GRANT SELECT ON performance_schema.threads TO fpmmm_agent@'127.0.0.1'; SQL> -- For the security module SQL> GRANT SELECT ON mysql.user TO 'fpmmm_agent'@'127.0.0.1'; SQL> -- MariaDB only SQL> INSTALL PLUGIN metadata_lock_info SONAME 'metadata_lock_info.so'; SQL> -- MariaDB SQL> GRANT SELECT ON mysql.global_priv TO fpmmm_agent@'127.0.0.1'; SQL> GRANT REPLICATION MASTER ADMIN ON *.* TO 'fpmmm_agent'@'127.0.0.1'; SQL> GRANT SLAVE MONITOR ON *.* TO 'fpmmm_agent'@'127.0.0.1';

-2.12.
+2.11.
 FromDual Performance Monitor as a Service (MaaS) Installation Guide

-2.12.1.
+2.11.1.
 Monitoring as a Service (MaaS)

-If you do not want to take the burden to install the Monitor yourself we offer you our Monitoring as a Service.
+If you do not want to take the burden to install the Monitor Server yourself we offer you our Monitoring as a Service.

-2.12.2.
+2.11.2.
 FromDual Performance Monitor as a Service (MaaS)

 -